prosekit/prosekit/aria-ui-roadmap.md

 - [ ] Remove remix
+- [ ] rewrite the CLI so that generate components can be placed in different packages.
 - [ ] Implement all components
 - [ ] Write a good test system
 - [ ] Write a good docs